slds-lmu/benchmark_2022_counterfactuals/README.md

 ### 3) Counterfactuals (cfactuals/)

 - Runs the counterfactuals methods for all datasets, `x_interest`, and parameter configurations and stores the counterfactuals as `counterfactuals::Counterfactuals` objects.
-- Counterfactual methods: WhatIf, NICE, MOC, RandomSearch
+- Counterfactual methods: WhatIf, NICE, MOC
 - Main functions: `find_counterfactuals.R`

 ### 4) Evaluation (evaluation/)